devded/vscode-bottom-terminal/README.md

-Here’s a more polished and visually appealing version of your README with enhanced structure, formatting, and a professional tone:

----

 # 🚀 Bottom Terminal

 A simple yet powerful VS Code extension that adds a **Terminal** button to your bottom status bar — making your development experience faster and smoother.